-Equity classifications: Equity is classified as net position and displayed in 3 components:
+Net position classifications: Net position is classified and displayed in three components:

 - a.
 Net investment in capital assets: Consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, mortgages, notes or other borrowings that are attributable to the acquisition, construction or improvement of those assets. - b.
 Restricted net position: Consists of net position with constraints placed on the use either by (1) external groups such as creditors, grantors, contributors or laws or regulations of other governments or (2) law through constitutional provisions or enabling legislation.
-As of December 31, 2017 and 2016, the Agency has no balance in this classification. - c.
+At December 31, 2018 and 2017, the Agency has no balance in this classification. - c.
 Unrestricted net position: All other balances in net position that do not meet the definition of "restricted" or "net investment in capital assets."